For people who are looking for functional, realty based self-defense...

 She needed help and quickly.

-So she sought of the aid of lung fu master.
+So she sought of the aid of Kung fu master.
 She enlisted the help of a Shaolin legend named Ng Mui.

-Ng Mui was a buddhist nun who had trained at the actual Shaolin temple. like all the other Shaolin monks did not live in the outside world, People like her live in the temple environment because the devote themselves to a very strict and disciplined lifestyle.
-When she entered the Shaolin Temple she was originally taught the martial art known as Sil Lum Fut Gar Kuen, "Sil Lum Fut Gar Kuen" is translate to English as "Young Forest Buddhist Family Fist", This martial art still exists today and is also taught as a separate course at our academy.
+Ng Mui was a Buddhist nun who had trained at the actual Shaolin Temple. like all the other Shaolin monks did not live in the outside world, People like her live in the temple environment because they devote themselves to a very strict and disciplined lifestyle.
+When she entered the Shaolin Temple she was originally taught the martial art known as Sil Lum Fut Gar Kuen, "Sil Lum Fut Gar Kuen" is translated to English as "Young Forest Buddhist Family Fist", This martial art still exists today and is also taught as a separate course at our academy.

 However, Ng Mui on occasion did leave the temple to travel to the local village.
 This is were Wing Chun and Ng Mui met.

 Next, Ng Mui decided to help young this young girl named Wing Chun and teach her martial arts.
 She started to teach her the martial art of Fut Ga Kuen but found that it would take to long.
 Wing Chun needed to be proficient now.
 After all, if she could not defeat the warlord she would have to marry him!

 So they modified the Fut Gar style to be easier to master.

 Wing Chun went on to defeat the warlord using her new style of martial arts.
 This new style was then named after her and it is now called Wing Chun.